Finitely Dependent Insertion Processes

-The results in this section apply to loopless weighted graphs with strictly positive edge weights.
-That is, we consider graphs with $w(i,i)=0$ and $w(i,j)>0$ for all distinct vertices $i,j\in V$.
-We will establish \cref{thm:second}, which states that the only such graphs for which the insertion process is $k$-dependent are the (unweighted) graphs $K_3$ (for $k\geq 1$) and $K_4$ (for $k\geq 2$).
-This result is established by reducing to the case of uniform weight graphs and then applying the results of \Cref{section:unifWeight}.
+The results in this section apply to loopless complete weighted digraphs satisfying property (C).
+That is, the digraphs under consideration satisfy ${w(i,i)=0}$ and ${w(i,j)>0}$ for all distinct vertices $i$ and $j$, as well as property (C).
+We will establish \cref{thm:third}, which states that the only such graphs for which the associated insertion process is $k$-dependent are the (unweighted) graphs $K_3$ (for $k\geq 1$) and $K_4$ (for $k\geq 2$).
+We will establish this result by reducing it to the case of a uniform weight graph and applying results from \Cref{section:unifWeight}.